 Students should enter the Key Stage category they will be in on 30 June 2021.

-The deadline for receipt of all entries is Thursday 22 July 2021 at 5.00pm.
-Entries received after this time will not be accepted.
 Due to the volume of entries we receive, we will only contact you/your student if you are selected as one of our winners.
-Winners will be announced by the start of the autumn term.
+Winners will be announced in the autumn term.

 Submissions can be made by individual students or teachers.
 Teacher and school contact details must be provided.
 If you are a teacher sending in entries, please note how many students took part in the competition.
 We cannot accept or judge any entries by post.

 All entries must be made electronically by uploading the files online and must be accompanied by an online entry form.
 We encourage schools to run an in-house competition and only send their top 10 entries into the national competition.